National and State Injury Facts

-- The leading causes of injury death in Indiana in 2010 were unintentional poisoning (790 deaths), motor vehicle crashes (690 deaths), and suicide by firearm (458 deaths) (WISQARS).
+- The leading causes of unintentional injury death in Indiana in 2014 were poisoning (1,294 deaths), motor vehicle collisions (719 deaths), and falls (410 deaths).

-- The estimated medical and work loss lifetime costs associated with motor vehicle crash fatalities for Indiana in 2005 totaled over $780 million (WISQARS).
+- The estimated medical and work loss lifetime costs associated with suicide deaths in Indiana in 2010 totaled $ 1,023,791,000

 United States Injury Facts